ufan/MegRest/README.md

 python3 pull-submodules.py --clean --dontask
 ```

+#### Step 2
-Step 2: install ROOT, Geant4 and Garfield using provided scripts.
+Install ROOT, Geant4 and Garfield using provided scripts.
-If you already have these packages installed, make sure they have current version (ROOT > 6.24, Geant4 > 11.0) and go to Step 3 directly.
+If you already have these packages installed, make sure they have current version (ROOT > 6.24, Geant4 > 11.0) and go to [Step 3](#step-3) directly.
 ```bash
 cd scripts/installation
 # 1. install ROOT first